betaways01/falcon-40forty/finetune/Readme.md

 - Download and extract the weights from `tiiuae/falcon-40b`
 - format to lit format.

-skip the download part since you have the model weights already: `"/workspace/falcon40b/falcon-40b"` Direct the script to the path of the model
+skip the download part since you have the model weights already. use `--checkpoint_dir ../../workspace/falcon40b/falcon-40b` (please specify the path well) Direct the script to the path of the model

 ```python